BS-LDM: Effective Bone Suppression in High-Resolution Chest X-Ray Images with Conditional Latent Diffusion Models

 In the reverse diffusion process, it is standard practice to constrain predicted values within the range of \([-1, 1]\) to maintain numerical stability.
 This approach, referenced in prior studies \cite{ho2020denoising}, has not received extensive attention.
 Saharia \textit{et al.} referred to this as static thresholding and introduced a dynamic thresholding method to tackle the pixel saturation issues common in classifier-free guidance \cite{cfg}.
 They employed a strategy where a threshold, \(s\), was set to a particular percentile of the absolute pixel values, clipping data to \([-s, s]\) and normalizing by \(s\) if \(s > 1\).

 Although thresholding is typically absent in latent diffusion models \cite{lu2022dpm}, we observed that without it, these models are prone to pixel saturation, resulting in overly contrasted outputs.
-Static thresholding offers some numerical stability and helps mitigate pixel saturation, it significantly limits image variance in our task.
+While static thresholding provides numerical stability and helps mitigate pixel saturation, it significantly limits image variance in our task.
 This limitation results in noticeable contrast differences between the generated images and real ones, as shown in Fig.~\ref{abl_img}.
 Similarly, while dynamic thresholding provides more flexibility, it still fails to adequately generate soft tissue images with clear interpretability.
 In LDMs, the distribution of the latent variable \(z_t\) changes over time as \(t\) progresses.
 Applying static or dynamic thresholding based solely on pixel statistics can introduce biased contrast, as it fails to account for the temporal dynamics of the latent variable.